-For a complete list of POST-accredited academies in California, consult the state’s POST site.
+For a complete list of POST-accredited academies in California, consult the CA POST Commission website.

 California Police Jobs Outlook

 Anyone looking into a future career in California law enforcement should feel confident in their decision.
-The ten-year career outlook (through 2022) for police and sheriff’s officers reports a projected growth of 6.8% with an estimated 2,570 positions opening in that time period.8 Cops in California can expect average salaries of around $87,520 per year, which is the highest in the nation.1 In fact, as of 2017, the top 10 highest-paying metros for cops were in California, with the San Jose-Sunnyvale-Santa Clara metro area averaging the most at $123,810 per year, or $59.53 per hour.1
+The 10-year career outlook through 2026 for police and sheriff’s patrol officers reports projected growth of 5%; this reflects an estimated 4,860 annual openings due to growth and replacements.8 Cops in California earn an average salary of $100,090 per year, which is the highest in the nation.1 In fact, as of 2017, the top 10 highest-paying metros for cops were in California, with the San Jose-Sunnyvale-Santa Clara metro area averaging the most at $123,810 per year, or $59.53 per hour.1

-These employment projections for California are especially positive for new police and sheriff recruits looking to enter the state’s law enforcement career route.
-Additionally, the state of California, like many states, is bracing for the impending retirement of a high number of baby boomer veteran law enforcement positions.
+Additionally, the state of California, like many states, is bracing for the impending retirement of a high number of baby boomer veteran law enforcement officers.
 Therefore, many counties are expected to be increasing their recruitment cycles in the near future.
 However, as with any sector, police recruitment cycles are dependent on state and city budgets.

 Police and Sheriff Patrol Officer Salary in California

 |Average Annual Salary

 |Los Angeles-Long Beach-Anaheim

 Data from the Bureau of Labor Statistics as of May 2017.9

 1. Bureau of Labor Statistics, Occupational Employment and Wages, Police and Sheriff’s Patrol Officers: https://www.bls.gov/oes/current/oes333051.htm